-For the purpose of this website, I will be talking about my time on the Intracoastal Waterway (ICW), which has an Atlantic segment and a Gulf segment.
+I have visited 49 of the 50 states, but will only be writing about places I have visited since I bought my boat and sailed the Intracoastal Waterway (ICW), which has an Atlantic segment and a Gulf segment.
 It is made up of manmade canals connecting natural bays and rivers used to help facilitate the safe movement of ships and goods up and down the coast.
 The benefit of having such a route that was safe from both natural (weather) and manmade (warships and pirates) hazards was recognized very early in the history of the USA.
 It was first discussed in 1802….only 26 years after the country was formed.

 The Atlantic ICW officially starts at Norfolk, VA and runs down to Key West, FL and can accommodate mast heights up to 65 feet (except for one bridge between Fort Lauderdale and Miami).
 If you want to travel north of Norfolk you can stay in protected waters all the way to Boston by using the Chesapeake Bay, C&D Canal, Delaware Bay, New Jersey ICW (bridge heights around 35 feet), Hudson River, Long Island Sound, and Cape Cod Canal.

 Population – 325,719,000